karthiksuresh-101/Project1-Telecom_Churn/README.md

 ``Explore Analysis here``: [Notebook Preview](Teleco_Notebook.ipynb)

+## In-Depth Project Details

+A complete and in-depth explanation of this project is available in [Project_report.md](Project_report.md), where the full narrative of the analysis is presented.

+This document includes the project overview, the stakeholder problem that motivated the work, the data preparation steps, the analytical approach, key insights, solutions generated from the findings, recommendations for decision-makers, and a walkthrough of the dashboard.

+It provides a clear, end-to-end understanding of the reasoning, methodology, and outcomes behind the project.

 ## Contributions
 Contributions are welcome!
 If you’d like to improve the analysis, enhance the code, or add new visualizations: